 These presentations need to be 10 minutes in length, with an additional 10 minutes of Q&A. We expect these presentations to be attended by senior representatives of the companies or the companies involved in the award.
 We recommend no more than 2 attendees.

 Who are the judges?

-Each award has a specially curated judging panel, featuring a cross section of AV technology end-users and industry specialists, relevant to the award category.
-We go to great lengths to ensure each panel has both expertise and diversity, so that every entry can be assessed accurately and from a mix of viewpoints.
+Each award has a specially curated judging panel, featuring a cross section of AV technology end users and industry specialists, relevant to the award category.
+We go to great lengths to ensure each panel has both expertise and diversity, so that every entry can be assessed accurately and from a range of viewpoints.